Plumbing & Hydraulics:

 How does a plumbing takeoff help with tendering and variation claims?

-Because every metre of pipe and each plumbing fixture is measured and listed, plumbers and main contractors can submit transparent tenders showing exactly what’s included.
+Every metre of pipe and each plumbing fixture is measured and listed, plumbers and main contractors can submit transparent tenders showing exactly what’s included.

 What’s the difference between a residential and commercial plumbing takeoff?